mschimek/NNPraktikum/README.md

 ## ex2-our-solution
 Our implementation of the second exercise

+## ex3-our-solution
+Our implementation of the third exercise

 ## Ex1
 Coding framework for the second excercise + solution of the first exercise provided by the 'uebungsleiter'

+## Ex2
+Coding framework for the third excercise + solution of the second exercise provided by the 'uebungsleiter'